-With most radiographic examinations, the student must complete several exams in the clinic before competency is required.
+With most radiographic examinations, the student must complete several exams in the clinic before competency is acquired.
 Exams that are seldom ordered will be practiced repeatedly in practice sessions in order to make the student comfortable with the examination before seeking a clinical competency score.
+Students may seek to demonstrate clinical competence when they desire.